 In the beginning God created the heavens and the earth.Genesis 1:1 NIV

 The story of the Bible starts at the beginning.
-There have been many beginnings in the history of earth.
+There have been many beginnings in the history of the earth.
 The beginning of life.
 The beginning of humanity.
 As well as the beginning of an uncounted number of nations and civilizations.
 But the beginning that the author of Genesis refers to is before all of those beginnings.
 He is referring to the very first beginning in the universe.
 The beginning of the universe itself.
 The beginning of all physical substance.
-The beginning of space.
-And even the beginning of time itself.
+And the beginning of space.
+Even the beginning of time itself.

 But it would be incorrect to say that there was nothing before God created.
 Because, before the beginning of creation, there was God.
 Nowhere does the Scripture attempt to explain where God came from.
 He just is.
 And everything in all the universe owes its existence to him.

 But what follows is equally hard to grasp.
-This God that created everything out of nothing, entered into his creation to provide redemption for a fallen humanity.
-And to bring us into a person and intimate relationship as his children.
+This God that created everything out of nothing, entered into his creation to provide redemption for fallen humanity.
+And to bring us into a personal and intimate relationship as his children.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.